agmmnn/textual-filedrop/README.md

 ### `getfiles`

-The `getfiles` function will return an object containing the the path, file name, extension, icon, of the files.
-It will be enough to send the event in the `on_paste` function.
+The `getfiles` function will return an object containing the the _path, file name, extension, icon_ of the files.

 ```py
 from textual_filedrop import getfiles